jackjohnson18/jackjohnson18.github.io/projects.md

 ---

-### Tree Crown Delineation Using LiDAR and NAIP Imagery
+### Tree Crown Delineation Using ML in Julia

-Comparison of Dalponte, Silva, Li, and Watershed crown delineation methods against ground-truth tree crown polygons.
+An experimental method of tree crown delineation using trained horizontal crown slices to make final crown polygons.

 *Project page coming soon.*